Our top kitchen gardens

 There are around 50 types of tomatoes to be found, including Green Zebra and Banana Cream, which are celebrated at the popular Wimpole Tomato Festival in September each year.

-Other interesting sights are the apple store, mushroom house and potting shed – all of which are being restored – and the famous Ying Yang bean with it’s peculiar black and white markings.
+Other interesting sights are the recently restored apple store, mushroom house and potting shed and the famous Ying Yang bean with it’s peculiar black and white markings.